Neural Operator: Is data all you need to model the world? An insight into the paradigm of data-driven scientific ML: Introduction

-Numerical methods have traditionally been used to solve PDEs, but in an effort to reduce the computational cost and obtain the solutions more quickly, researchers are exploring data-driven approaches to approximate the solutions to PDE.
+Numerical methods have traditionally been used to solve PDEs, but in an effort to reduce the computational cost and obtain the solutions more quickly, researchers are exploring data-driven approaches to approximate the solutions to PDEs.
 These methods come under the overarching paradigm of machine learning approaches, which utilize data-driven algorithms that allow a program to learn and improve from experience.
-The modern face of machine learning is neural networks, which have led to a variety of advances in many scientific endeavors.
-Recent advances in deep learning, a subfield of machine learning which studies algorithms known as artificial neural networks, have allowed researchers to develop neural network architectures capable of approximating the solution of PDEs through large amounts of data.
-Deep neural networks that can approximate any function to an arbitrary precision \cite{cybenko1989approximation} consist of multiple hidden layers and serve as a mapping between inputs and outputs \cite{lecun2015deep}.
+Recent advances in deep learning have allowed researchers to develop neural network architectures and training strategies to model and approximate scientific problems, many of which are modeled with PDEs.
+This has led to the rise of a new field called Scientific Machine Learning or AI for science.

 Deep neural networks have been applied to a multitude of problems in material physics, thermodynamics, and fluid dynamics problems \cite{cai2022physics}, \cite{mao2020physics}, \cite{cai2021physics}, \cite{thais2022graph} due to their innate ability to learn complex relationships between physical entities.
-To solve PDEs using neural networks, a dataset of inputs $\{x_i\}_1^n$ and their solution mappings $\{u(x_i)\}_1^n$ is used to train or learn an approximate function map $u^+: D\rightarrow R $ of the solution function $u$, where $R$ is the range of $u$.
-The accuracy of the predictions of $u$ depends on the complexity of the function class $u^+$, which in turn depends on the neural network architecture.
-The ability of the network to predict $u(x)$ for $x \notin \{x_i\}_1^n$ is known as generalization and is vital to solving PDEs accurately.
-In particular, physics-informed neural networks (PINNs) \cite{raissi2019physics} and Deep-ONet \cite{lu2019deeponet} architectures have shown great success in learning PDEs.
-A recently proposed neural network-based learning technique called operator learning \cite{li2020fourier} has shown promise in approximating the PDE operator through learning infinite-dimensional function spaces. \\
+In particular, the foundation of this paradigm was built on physics-informed neural networks (PINNs) \cite{raissi2019physics} and operator-based networks such as Deep-ONet \cite{lu2019deeponet} and Fourier Neural Operator \cite{li2020fourier}.
+While PINNs incorporate PDE residuals into their training loss, neural operators are primarily data-driven and do not require access to explicit forms of the PDEs.